InfinityIntegral/InfinityIntegral/README.md

 # My Profile

 Hi, I am Tianle, a student from Singapore.
 On my GitHub is my projects typically using SGEXTN (my own extension layer over Qt Quick) and written in C++.
-Currently, I am working on writing notes / course slides for learning C++.
+Currently, I am working on SGEXTN v6.0.0

 ## languages and tools